Forever (Chris Brown song): Chart performance

 "Forever" has reached number one in Ireland and New Zealand, and the top ten in Australia, Canada, the United States and the UK.

 The song debuted at number six on the Billboard Hot Digital Songs on May 10, 2008, selling 113,072 digital downloads on its first week.
 Due to its high digital sales, "Forever" debuted at number nine on the Billboard Hot 100, making it the highest debut of that week along with Jesse McCartney's "Leavin'" which debuted at number fourteen; it became Brown's ninth top-ten single.
 The song also debuted at number nine on the Canadian Hot 100 based only on digital sales and has peaked there for 3 non-consecutive weeks, before finally jumped to number two.
-Has peaked at number two on the Billboard Hot 100 for two weeks.
+It has peaked at number two on the Billboard Hot 100 for two weeks.
 Coincidentally, “Disturbia” was written by Brown and originally intended to be the lead single for Exclusive: Forever Edition, however “Forever” was ultimately chosen instead.
 In 2021 it has been certified sextuple platinum by the Recording Industry Association of America (RIAA).
 It also stayed in the top ten for 15 weeks.
 It has sold over 3,830,000 copies as of April 2014.

 "Forever" began receiving airplay on pop and rhythmic radio stations across the US while urban radio stations still playing his previous single, "Take You Down".
 The song has finally been added to urban radio stations in the week of July 7, 2008, and made a debut at number ninety-five on the Billboard Hot R&B/Hip-Hop Songs, peaking at number seventy-two.
 "Forever" debuted at number sixty-three on the Billboard Hot 100 Airplay, and has peaked at number-one on the Hot 100 Airplay, staying there for three weeks.

 "Forever" has entered various Billboard charts including number one on the Hot 100 Airplay, Mainstream Top 40, Pop 100, Pop 100 Airplay, Hot Digital Songs, Hot Digital Tracks, and Hot RingMasters.